 The St. Louis Zoo is open every day, save for occasion holiday hours, and admission is free.
 Some attractions may have a separate fee and may be weather-dependent.
 The zoo offers paid parking in two different lots.

 The zoo is located in Forest Park, which is easily accessible from US 40, I-64, I-44 and I-270.
 With signs along all of the major highways reaching the zoo is easy and direct.

 1 Government Dr, St. Louis, MO 63110, USA, Phone: 314-781-0900

-More: Romantic Weekend Getaways in Missouri, Places to Visit in Missouri, Things to Do in Missouri, Best Missouri Resorts, Largest Cities in Missouri, Missouri vacation, Wedding venues in Missouri
+More: Romantic Weekend Getaways in Missouri, Places to Visit in Missouri, Missouri Breweries, Fun Things to Do in Missouri, Best Missouri Resorts, Largest Cities in Missouri, Missouri vacation, Wedding venues in Missouri